-It's so satisfying to see a daylily patch growing ever larger and more vigorous, throwing out new flower stalks each morning for weeks or months on end.
-However, as daylilies expand, their root systems become crowded, competing for limited nutrients and water in the surrounding soil.
-The above-ground foliage also becomes crowded, casting shade on itself and obscuring flowers in the center of large fans of leaves.
+It's so satisfying to see a daylily patch growing ever larger and more vigorous year after year.
+For weeks on end, the plants push up new flower scapes and every morning a new bloom or two opens.
+However, as daylily plants mature, their root systems become over-crowded, competing for sunlight, soil nutrients, and moisture.
+The above-ground foliage becomes crowded, casting shade on itself and obscuring blooms in the center of large fans of leaves.

 When to Transplant Daylilies

-In all climates, the best time to transplant daylilies is in the spring, when the shoots are just beginning to emerge.
-During this time, cool soil temperatures and gentle spring rains help newly divided or moved plants to recover from transplant shock.
-Although exact timing isn't critical, attacking your transplant earlier rather than later increases the chances that the plants will be able to recover enough to bloom later in the season.
+In all climates, the best time to transplant daylilies is in the spring when the shoots are just beginning to emerge.
+During this time, cooler temperatures and gentle spring rains help newly divided and transplanted plants to recover from transplant shock.
+Although exact timing isn't critical, transplanting earlier rather than later increases the chances that the plants will be able to recover enough to bloom later in the season.

-Before you transplant your daylilies, take a day to choose and prepare the new planting site.
-Plants need at least six hours of full sun to produce flowers.
-For red or purple varieties, some afternoon shade is desirable to avoid scorching of blooms.
-Work some compost into the soil, loosening it to a depth of 12 inches.
+Before you dig and divide your plants, choose and prepare the new planting site.
+Daylilies need at least six to eight hours of full sun to produce flowers.
+For red or purple varieties, some afternoon shade is desirable to avoid fading and scorching blooms.
+Mix some compost into the soil, loosening soil to a depth of 12 inches.

-Remove soil with your hands and with a hose until you can visualize where each fan of foliage joins the root system.
-Aim for a division of three fans per division.
-Use a clean sharp garden knife (like the Japanese hori hori) to slice through the roots.
+Brush or tease away excess soil with your hands or with a hose until you can visualize the logical points at which to cut apart the daylily clump.
+Use a clean sharp garden knife (like the Japanese hori hori) to slice through the fleshy root system.
+It's okay if your knife slices a fleshy root in half, the plant will survive.
 Place your divisions in a shady spot and allow the knife wounds to air dry as you work.

 Time to Replant the Daylily

-You should now have loose, amended soil in your replanting site.
-Dig a hole slightly larger than your root ball.
-Pile some native soil mixed with compost in the center of the hole, and arrange the roots over this mound.
-The point where the leaves join the roots (the crown) should be at the level of the surrounding soil.
-Carefully fill in the hole, pressing away any air pockets.
-Water the transplant with compost or manure tea, soaking thoroughly.
+Dig a hole slightly larger than the daylily division root ball.
+Make a mound of native soil mixed with compost in the center of the planting hole, and arrange the roots over this mound.
+The point where the leaves join the roots (the crown) should be at the same depth as the surrounding soil; do not plant too deep.
+Carefully fill in the hole with soil, pressing away any air pockets.
+Water the transplant thoroughly to get it off to a good start.

 Caring for Daylilies After Transplanting

-Now that you've successfully dug and transplanted your daylilies, you must begin caring for them as if they were new plants you just installed in your garden.
+Now that you've successfully dug and transplanted your daylily divisions, begin caring for them as if they were brand new plants.
 Any plant that is wrenched from its stronghold in the soil, is exposed to drying winds, and suffers root injury is going to need a little TLC to return to its full glory.

-Consistent watering is the most important element to achieving a healthy newly planted daylily.
-Daylilies need adequate irrigation in the spring to form new buds, and a deep drink that soaks eight to ten inches into the soil will also encourage transplants to form deep root systems.
-Watering at the base of plants, rather than overhead, will reduce the chance of fungal diseases like daylily rust.
+Consistent watering is the most important element to achieving a healthy daylily.
+Daylilies need adequate irrigation in the spring to form new buds, and a deep drink that soaks eight to ten inches into the soil will encourage transplants to form healthy root systems.
+Water at the base of plants, rather than overhead, to reduce the chance of wet foliage encouraging fungal diseases like daylily rust.